 Once a final grade has been submitted by the instructor and recorded on the transcript, the final grade cannot be changed, except in cases of a grading error.

 In the case where a student believes an error has been made in calculating a grade in a Gallatin course, the student should first consult with the instructor who assigned the grade to discuss the grading requirements for the course and how the grade was determined.
 If the student is not satisfied with the outcome of the discussion and wishes to appeal the grade further, a formal written appeal should be submitted to the Associate Dean of Students.
 The Associate Dean of Students will then attempt to mediate a resolution between student and instructor.
-If the Associate Dean of Students is unable to mediate a resolution of the grievance, an independent review of the grade will be undertaken by the Student Discipline & Grievance Committee.
+If the Associate Dean of Students is unable to mediate a resolution of the grievance, an independent review of the grade will be undertaken by the Student Conduct and Grade Grievance Committee.
 All of the student's work will be reviewed to clarify how the grade was determined and to ensure the grade is consistent with the academic guidelines and policies of the School.
 If a case goes to the Committee for a review, all parties agree that the decision of the Committee in matters related to a Gallatin course grade is final.

 Grades for courses taken in other schools of the University are governed by the school/department offering the course.
 Gallatin students must follow the grading policies and procedures of those schools and departments, including the policy and procedure to appeal another school’s grade.
 Other schools’ grading policies and procedures can be found in the appropriate school bulletin or by contacting the school’s academic affairs office.